Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 In Mumbai, Earth5R has implemented rainwater harvesting systems in urban areas to capture and store rainwater for various uses, including groundwater recharge and irrigation.

-In Bengaluru, we conducted lake cleaning and rejuvenation drives to restore the ecological balance of urban lakes and improve water quality.
+In Bengaluru, we conducted lake cleaning and rejuvenation drives to restore the ecological balance of urban lakes and improve quality.

 for Kerala, we are focusing on protecting coastal areas and mangroves to help communities deal with climate change impacts.